Turkish president meets Saudi leaders in first visit since Khashoggi killing

 The gruesome act risked isolating Saudi Arabia, and especially Prince Mohammed, while escalating Riyadh's regional rivalry with Ankara.

-Turkey infuriated the Saudis by pressing ahead with an investigation into the murder of the Washington Post columnist, which Erdogan said was ordered at the “highest levels” of the Saudi government.
+Turkey infuriated the Saudis by pressing ahead with an investigation into the murder of The Washington Post contributing columnist.
+Erdogan said the "highest levels" of the Saudi government ordered the killing.

-Saudi Arabia responded by unofficially putting pressure on Turkey’s economy through a boycott of key Turkish imports.
+Saudi Arabia responded by unofficially putting pressure on Turkey's economy through a boycott of Turkish imports.

 But trade between the two has been gradually improving, and in January Erdogan said he was planning a visit to Saudi Arabia.